 Retrieve Billing Data Log (Prepayment Credits) (SRV 4.4.5),

-This section intentionally left blank
+Where the LogEntry containing the PrepaymentCredits cannot be provided in the SMETS1 Response from the SMETS1 ESME, the S1SP shall, for each LogEntry, return an Unsupported Value for each PrepaymentCredits element in the SMETS1 Response (with their MMC meanings).

 Retrieve Import Daily Read Log (SRV 4.6.1),

 The provisions of Clauses 18.17 (b) to 18.17 (c) apply to this Service Request

 Where the target SMETS1 ESME or SMETS1 GSME may record such Daily Read Log (with its SMETS1 meaning) entries after midnight UTC then the SMETS1 Response may contain Timestamps (with their MMC meanings) reflecting the delayed recording.

+Where the SMETS1 GSME takes snapshots at 23:00 UTC during the period of British Summer Time then any log entries for such periods will have such a corresponding 23:00 UTC timestamp.

+The provision of Clause 18.17(e) apply to this Service Request.

 Retrieve Active Import Profile Data (SRV 4.8.1),